jerabaul29/jerabaul29.github.io/_posts/2021-01-17-MateBookXPro-Ubuntu.md

 I did a few changes to the setup of the machine:

-- The nVidia card uses quite a lot of power on Ubuntu, which makes the laptop hot if running all the time.
+- The nVidia GPU card uses quite a lot of power on Ubuntu, which makes the laptop hot if running all the time.
 To avoid that, the solution is to only activate the GPU when needed.
 This can be done by:

-    - Opening nvidia X Server Settings
+    - Opening nvidia X Server Settings,
-    - Changing to NVIDIA On-Demand and reboot
+    - Changing to NVIDIA On-Demand and rebooting.

 This works out of the box: now my machine runs nice and cold, without the fan being active at all for casual use.
 As a note, the GPU is fully recognized, and the output of the  ```nvidia-smi``` looks good.
-Without any more power tuning, I get about 10 hours of battery in casual use.
+Without any more power tuning, I get about 10 hours of battery in casual use, more than enough for me.

 - The most amazing thing from my point of view is the possibility to set up battery thresholds out-of-the-box, without any tweaking requested.
 To increase my battery life, I like to limit it to 65% charge level at maximum, and to start again charging only when the level hits 50%.
 This avoids the "dead battery for always plugged in laptop" symptom.
 On all laptops I had owned previously, this was either impossible to set on Ubuntu 20.04, or needed to install additional software (tlp for Thinkpads).
 But everything is ready-to-use on the MBX with Ubuntu 20.04:

-    - I can set the maximum charge by writing it through: ```sudo vim /sys/class/power_supply/BAT0/charge_control_start_threshold``` and simply writing the max charging in percent (i.e. 65).
+    - I can set the maximum charge by writing it through: ```sudo vim /sys/class/power_supply/BAT0/charge_control_end_threshold``` and simply writing the max charging in percent (i.e. 65).

     - I can set the start charge threshold in the same way by writing to ```sudo vim /sys/class/power_supply/BAT0/charge_control_start_threshold``` and writing the threshold (50).